 |Oracle Exadata System||Oracle Trusted Partition Licensing Requirements|

-X6 and later
+X6-2 and later two-socket servers

 Minimum number of cores that must be licensed for an Eighth Rack system: 8 physical cores per compute node